 The push press is a great exercise for improving sports performance, but for a lot of people in the strength conditioning world, it’s a really undervalued exercise in terms of analyzing how an athlete moves and figuring out what they need to work on to improve as on overall athlete.

 So what’s the Push Press?
-It is simply taking your standard Overhead Press (aka military press) and adding a little bit of leg drive to it, where some power is generated from the legs, transferred through the core and into the arms so that we can perform more weight or more reps with the Overhead Press pattern.
+It is simply taking your standard Overhead Press and adding a little bit of leg drive to it.
+Power is generated from the legs.
+Then transferred through the core and into the arms.
+This allows athletes to perform more weight or more reps with the Overhead Press pattern.

-So the Push Press is initiated with what we call a Dip Drive and then we have the press.
-So what we should see is the dip, where the athlete’s knees and hips flex, a drive, where the athlete then vitally extends knees, hips and ankles, you’re going to get into this triple extension position, where the ankles are extended, knees extended and hips are extended, prior, then the athlete pushing the barbell overhead.
+So, the Push Press is initiated with what we call a Dip Drive and then we have the press.
+First, what we should see is the dip, where the athlete’s knees and hips flex.
+Then a drive, where the athlete then vitally extends knees, hips, and ankles.
+Here we are going to get into this triple extension position.
+In triple extension, the ankles are extended, knees extended and hips are extended.
+After that, the athlete presses the barbell overhead.

-What will happen a lot of times, is the athlete, who’s a little uncoordinated, will start the stand, press early, before their knees and hips fully extend.
+What will happen a lot of times, is the athlete, who’s a little uncoordinated, will start the stand, press early before triple extension.
 And they need to work on their coordination a little bit.

-Another thing we’ll see from a coordination perspective is an athlete who drops down too fast, and the barbell will actually leave their shoulders, versus stand smooth, and in contact with the shoulders until the athlete’s Dip and Drive is done.
+Another thing we’ll see from a coordination perspective is an athlete who drops down too fast, and the barbell will actually leave their shoulders.
+Instead, stand smooth, and in contact with the shoulders until the athlete’s Dip and Drive is done.